We BelieveYou can't fake compassion and grit.

-Born in Cincinnati, Christine lived throughout the U.S. while working with USA Today Newspaper (1988-2001) in various sales and marketing management roles.
-As the National Manager/Sales Development and Training for USA Today, Christine wrote and facilitated sales and personal development training throughout the world.
+Born in Cincinnati, Christine lived throughout the U.S. while working with USA Today Newspaper in various sales and marketing management roles from 1988 to 2002.
+As the National Manager/Sales Development and Training for USA Today, Christine wrote sales and personal development training and facilitated throughout the globe.
 From 2010-13, she was the Spiritual Director at The Glen at St. Joseph, a facility/program for single mothers and their children in Dayton, Ohio.

-From 2006-2018, Christine taught Criminal Justice at Xavier University and has taken hundreds of undergraduate students into the prison to learn alongside incarcerated students in the Inside-Out Prison Exchange Program (based at Temple University in Philadelphia).
-There is little she likes better than to see perspectives widen.
+From 2006-2018, Christine taught Criminal Justice at Xavier University and has taken hundreds of undergraduate students into Ohio prisons to learn alongside incarcerated students in the Inside-Out Prison Exchange Program (based at Temple University in Philadelphia).
+There is little Christine likes better than to see perspectives widen.

-Christine holds a B.A.
-English from Miami University; an M.A.
-Criminal Justice and M.S.
-Theology from Xavier University.
-She is a certified prison/jail chaplain; a member of the Inside-Out Prison Exchange Steering Committee and Xavier University's Institutional Review Board; a former City Councilmember in Mason, OH; and Past President of the American Catholic Correctional Chaplains Association.
-She has loved all her gigs, but would trade it all for a writer's cabin, a steady supply of Orin Swift's Prisoner and the opportunity to write all day.
+Christine holds a B.A. in English from Miami University; an M.S. in Criminal Justice and an M.A. in Theology from Xavier University.
+She is a certified prison/jail chaplain; a member of the Cincinnati Enquirer Editorial Board, the Inside-Out Prison Exchange Steering Committee, and the Xavier University's Institutional Review Board.
+Christine is a former City Councilmember in Mason, Ohio; past President of the American Catholic Correctional Chaplains Association and in 2020, Christine was awarded the Anna E. and Williams F. Madges Alumni Award from Xavier University for Outstanding Contribution to Church and Society.
+Christine has loved all her gigs, but would trade it all for a writer's cabin, a steady supply of Orin Swift's Prisoner and the opportunity to write all day.
 Look for her book, Good Lookin' Out: Chapel Girl in Prison soon.

-Currently back in Cincinnati, Christine's best work is her five children, who attend various colleges and high schools in Ohio and have been hearing about crime, justice and prisons since they were old enough to care.
+Currently living in Cincinnati, Christine's best work is her five children, who have been hearing about crime, justice and prisons since they were old enough to care.
 Christine is available to speak and train on matters of incarceration, ministry and how to raise healthy children without having to actually cook anything.

 Contact Christine Marallen at [email protected]